boltsparts/BOLTS_archive/doc/blt_spec_0_2.rst

 associative array with the following keys:

 - collection: mandatory.
 The collection-header_
 - classes: mandatory.
-An associative array with class ids as keys and class-element_ as values.
-Class ids are short identifiers, which should be unique within the collection.
-This class id is only used as a way to refer to the class within the collection and carries no semantics.
+An list of class-element_ as values.

+The filename without the .blt extension is called the collection id.
+Collection ids are one word identifiers, which must be unique within the repository.
+This class id is used as a way to refer to the class, when the standard field is not set.
+They should contain only letters, numbers and underscores, and should be descriptive, as they may be visible to the user.
+Some names can not be collection ids: common, output

 .. _collection-header: